Frequently Asked Questions

 The “See Something, Say Something” does not promote spying on your neighbor, invading someone’s privacy, or taking the law into your own hands.
 It does not profile individuals who look, act, dress, or live differently than us.
 It strictly profiles behavior that may be linked to terrorism.

 To Report Suspected Terrorism please call the local Austin office FBI # at Phone: (512) 345-1111 or fax information to (512) 346-5265.

-If you are involved in a minor collision where there are no visible signs of injury to persons involved and the vehicles are drivable then move your vehicle out of the traveled portion of the roadway.
-Cars left in the road contribute to traffic back-ups, which can cause other collisions.
+If you are involved in a minor crash where there are no visible signs of injury to persons involved and the vehicles are drivable then move your vehicle out of the traveled portion of the roadway.
+Cars left in the road contribute to traffic back-ups, which can cause other crashes.
 In fact, State law requires that motorists move their cars from freeways.
 Call the police and exchange driver information.

 All information about people in jail can be obtained from calling jail information at 854-9889.
 The jail is operated by the Travis County Sheriff's Office.

 This is contingent on the backlog of cases during any given time.
 The cases are generally worked in the order received.
 Detective requests and violent crimes are given higher priority in most cases.
 The Assistant Lab Manager can be contacted to have the request taken out of turn to be worked, if there is an urgent need to do so.

 Yes, absolutely.
 The Crime Scene Section, as well as the entire Forensic Bureau, are staffed by civilian analysts who are committed to providing the best evidence available for every case worked, regardless whether the crime is committed against a person or involves property.
 Investigating detectives are provided any support assistance necessary in solving crimes.
 However, the crime clearance statistics fluctuate for a variety of different factors and it would be difficult to give a specific answer to this general a question.
 The Crime Scene Section strives to help solve as many crimes as possible with the evidence available.